nhsuk/nhsuk-frontend/packages/components/warning-callout/README.md

 {{ warningCallout({
   "heading": "Important",
-  "HTML": "<p>If you develop symptoms of anaphylaxis, such as difficulty breathing, you should inject yourself in the outer thigh before seeking emergency medical help.</p>"
+  "text": "If you develop symptoms of anaphylaxis, such as difficulty breathing, you should inject yourself in the outer thigh before seeking emergency medical help."
 }) }}
 ```